BISC-E Bio-based Innovation Student Challenge - Europe

 What’s the Challenge?

-Get inspired!
-Watch videos from previous competitions on the BIC YouTube Channel!
+To get an impression of past projects and team journeys, explore videos from previous BISC-E competitions on the BIC YouTube Channel!

 Why Participate?
 What’s in it for You?